0xSeanll/LatiaoAid/README.md

 To run with python3, `python3 LatiaoAid.py` is all you need.

-You will need login to bilibili.com manually (the script will bring up the login page for you).
+You will need login to bilibili.com manually (the script will bring up the login page or qrcode (in headless mode) for you).

 After logged in, the script will work automatically.

 ## TODO list